 On the iOS App Store I believe more and more developers will leverage Apple Search Ads.
 And for new apps (or game developers), Pre-Order will be used more to gain momentum even before the launch.

-Webpals Mobile – Inbal Lavi, CEO
+Webpals Mobile – Inbal Lavi, CEO of Webpals Group

 • We’re headed towards a new era where social media content will move from 2D into 3D, all thanks to AR and VR.
 AR will open horizons for brands, helping to create emotional connections with potential customers through ads which are immersive, interactive, and lifelike.
 With AR ads, which are already being used by select e-commerce players, the shopping experience will feel more real.

 • The most prominent form of sharing on social media will be with Stories.
 This means advertisers should focus more on optimizing visual and realistic content for mobile screens, as opposed to text-dominant formats.
 Temporary content demands quick reactions- which means users can respond almost immediately, engaging them in the moment.

 • Moreover, in 2019 there will be greater urgency for personalized ads, as they are becoming increasingly essential to build a strong advertiser/consumer relationship.

 • Fintech has created a plethora of new opportunities in the business world, helping to deliver more innovative services and make better profits.
 Fintech solutions prevent consumers and business owners from going through the cumbersome, time-consuming process of cash and credit/debit card-based payment.
 Those payment methods are getting more and more popular, and by using them app developers will be able to increase conversion rates.

 • In 2019, there will be far fewer limits of AI and machine learning, and many organizations will embrace these technologies to grow profitability as well as decrease operational expenses in various forms.
 Thanks to AI, we can expect more advanced predictive analyses.